JamesTownend/PRISMA-tools/README.md

+# PRISMA Tools

+A collection of notebooks to process, explore and manipulate the hyperspectral data captured by the Italian Space Agency's [PRISMA satellite](http://prisma-i.it/index.php/en/).

-# PRISMA: Convert from HDF-EOS to netCDF format
+## Convert from HDF-EOS to netCDF format

 See `PRISMA_HDFEOS_to_netCDF.ipynb`